MetaboHUB-MetaToul-FluxoMet/IsoDesign/docs/tutorial.rst

 .. image:: _static/scoring_criteria.JPG

 The left-hand side is used to select the criteria and configure their parameters.
-Four general scoring criteria are available:
+Five general scoring criteria are available:

    * **Sum of SDs** : total sum of SDs (standard deviations) of all or a specific fluxes for each label input.
    * **Number of fluxes with SDs < threshold** : number of fluxes with SDs below a threshold (provided as parameter).
    * **Number of labeled inputs** : number of isotopic forms in label inputs.
+   * **Number of structurally identified fluxes** : number of fluxes that are structurally identified (i.e., have a SD <=10000).
    * **Price** : total price for each label input.

-You can apply criteria individually, or combine them using mathematical operations (addition, multiplication and division, with weights assigned to each criterion).
+You can **apply criteria individually, or combine them** using **mathematical operations** (addition, multiplication and division, with weights assigned to each criterion).

-The right-hand side displays the generated scores as you select and configure criteria.
-Scores are presented both in a table and as a bar plot.
+The right-hand side displays **the generated scores** as you select and configure criteria. **Scores are presented both in a table and as a bar plot.**

 By default, the bar plot displays all results from the score table.
 To display only specific results on the bar plot, select the corresponding rows in the table.
 The bar plot will then update to show only the selected data.
-It is possible to apply a log transformation by selecting the 'Log scale' checkbox, which applies a base-10 logarithm.
+It is possible to **apply a log transformation** by selecting the 'Log scale' checkbox, which applies a base-10 logarithm.

 Clicking the “New Score” button creates a new, independent block.
 This allows you to apply different scoring criteria to a separate dataset or explore alternative scoring configurations without affecting the previous scoring.

 To export the results, click the “Export” button.
-The table, the generated scores table, and the bar plot will be exported in their current state to the output directory.
+The data table, the score table, and the bar plot will be exported in their current state inside a dedicated folder within the output directory.

+This folder is named using the analysis results block name followed by the _res suffix (e.g. Score_1_res) and contains :

+   * :file:`Score_1_dataframe.tsv` : a TSV file containing the data table as displayed in the analysis results block.
+   * :file:`Score_1_scores.tsv` : a TSV file containing the score table.
+   * :file:`Score_1_barplot` : an interactive bar plot in HTML format, representing the analysis results.

 .. _outputs:
 Outputs
 ------------------------

 During the use of IsoDesign, the following files are generated in the output directory:

    * :file:`[Model name].pkl` : a pickle file containing the current state of the process.
-   * :file:`[Model Name]_files_combinations.txt` : a file that maps combination IDs to their corresponding label input.
+   * :file:`[Model Name]_IDs_combinations.txt` : a file that maps combination IDs to their corresponding label input.
    * :file:`[Model Name]_summary.xlsx` : an Excel file containing detailed results for all label inputs.

 In addition, a temporary folder ([model name].tmp) is created in the output directory:

    * :file:`MTF` files : model files.
-   * :file:`..._res` folder : files generated by influx_si (for more details, refer to `influx_si documentation <https://influx-si.readthedocs.io/en/latest/manual.html#output-format>`_)
+   * :file:`..._res` folder : files generated by influx_si (for more details, refer to `influx_si documentation <https://influx-si.readthedocs.io/en/latest/manual.html#output-format>`_).
-   * :file:`.linp` extension files : label inputs (for more details, refer to `influx_si documentation <https://influx-si.readthedocs.io/en/latest/manual.html#linp>`_)
+   * :file:`.linp` files : label inputs (for more details, refer to `influx_si documentation <https://influx-si.readthedocs.io/en/latest/manual.html#linp>`_).
    * :file:`.tvar.def` file : flux distribution used for experimental design.
-   * :file:`.log` file : log file containing detailed information on the design process.
+   * :file:`.log` file : a detailed log file of events recorded during tool usage.